Prising apart geodesics by length in hyperbolic 3-manifolds: -dimensional preliminaries

 A {\em curve} $C$ in $M$ is the free homotopy class corresponding to a maximal element $c\in \pi_1 (M) $.
 We work throughout with {\em unoriented curves}, so that for an element $c\in \pi_1(M)$ with its corresponding free homotopy class $C$, we have that $C$ is also the curve corresponding to $c^{-1}$.
 Since curves are free homotopy classes of elements of $\pi_1(M)$, each curve naturally corresponds to a conjugacy class of maximal cyclic subgroups of $\pi_1(M)$.

 The relationship of curves in a compact, hyperbolizable $3$-manifold $M$ to the boundary $\partial M$ of $M$ is more complicated than the corresponding relationship for surfaces.
 Let $C$ be a curve in $M$.
-The basic distinction is whether a curve $C$ is or is not freely homotopic to a curve on $\partial M$; even here, complications arise, because even in the case that $C$ is freely homotopic to a curve on $\partial M$, it may be that $C$ is freely homotopic onto more than one component of $\partial M$ or that $C$ is freely homotopic to distinct curves in the same component of $\partial M$.
+The basic distinction is whether a curve $C$ is or is not freely homotopic to a curve on $\partial M$; even here, complications arise, because even in the case that $C$ is freely homotopic to a curve on $\partial M$, it may be that $C$ is freely homotopic into more than one component of $\partial M$ or that $C$ is freely homotopic to distinct curves in the same component of $\partial M$.
 Moreover, we have the distinction of whether $C$ is freely homotopic to a simple or a non-simple curve on $\partial M$.

 Note that for a curve $C$ in $M$, if $C$ is homotopic to distinct simple curves in the same component of $\partial M$, the curves in $\partial M$ must be disjoint.
-Moreover, if $C$ is homotopic to curves in distinct components of $\partial M$, then $C$ is homotopic to a simple curve on one boundary component if and only if $C$ is homotopic to simple curves in all boundary components into which it is homotopic.
+Moreover, if $C$ is homotopic to curves in distinct components of $\partial M$, then $C$ is homotopic to a simple curve on one boundary component if and only if $C$ is homotopic to a simple curve in every component of $\partial M$ into which it is homotopic.

 One additional subtlety is that there exists a compact, hyperbolizable $3$-manifold $M$ and a curve $C$ in $M$ so that $C$ is not itself freely homotopic onto $\partial M$, but some proper power of $C$ is freely homotopic to a simple curve on $\partial M$.
 However, we will not consider such curves in this note.